Key Facts

 - Using drugs or alcohol to try to make themselves feel better

-- Taking risks and being reckless – such as reckless driving
+- Taking risks and being reckless – such as reckless driving or doing things impulsively or without thinking them through first

 - Talking about dying or suicide and being extremely interested in morbid music and/or movies